Izza11/GLSL-Editor-Processing/README.md

 ### Packaging instructions for Shdr

 1. Open a terminal/console/command prompt, change to the Shdr-master directory.
-Type and run this command:
+Type and run the commands in the order shown:

+         npm install electron-packager --save-dev

    #### For Windows:

-         npm install electron-packager --save-dev

    And then run this ('--arch=ia32' for Windows 32-bit OR '--arch=x64' for Windows 64-bit):